Voronoi diagrams on planar graphs, and computing the diameter in deterministic $\tilde{O}(n^{5/3})$ time: Introduction

 For planar graphs, we know that the diameter can in fact be computed faster than APSP.
 This was illustrated by Wulff-Nilsen who gave an algorithm for computing the diameter of unweighted, undirected planar graphs in $O(n^2 \log\log n/ \log n)$ time~\cite{WN08} and of weighted directed planar graphs in $O(n^2 (\log\log n)^4/ \log n)$ time~\cite{WN10}.
 The question of whether a truly subquadratic ($O(n^{2-\varepsilon})$-time) algorithm exists (even for undirected, unweighted planar graphs) was a major open problem in planar graph algorithms.
 In SODA'17, a breakthrough result of Cabello~\cite{Cabello} showed that the diameter of weighted directed planar graphs can be computed in truly subquadratic $\tilde O(n^{11/6})$ expected time.
 Whether the exponent $11/6$ could be substantially reduced became a main open problem.

-{\bf Voronoi diagrams on planar graphs.} The breakthrough in Cabello's work is his novel use of Voronoi diagrams in planar graphs.\footnote{Using Voronoi diagrams for algorithms in planar graphs was done before (see e.g.~\cite{MarxP15,Verdiere10}), but never for a polynomially solvable problem (where we care about polynomial factors).} An $r$-{\em division}~\cite{F87} of a planar graph $G$ is a decomposition of $G$ into $\Theta(n/r)$ pieces, each of them with $O(r)$ vertices and $O(\sqrt{r})$ boundary vertices (vertices shared with other pieces).
-There is an $O(n)$-time (deterministic) algorithm that computes an $r$--division with the additional property that the boundary vertices in each piece lie on a constant number of faces of the piece (called {\em holes})~\cite{FR06,KMS13}.
+{\bf Voronoi diagrams on planar graphs.} The breakthrough in Cabello's work is his novel use of Voronoi diagrams in planar graphs.\footnote{Using Voronoi diagrams for algorithms in planar graphs was done before (see e.g.~\cite{MarxP15,Verdiere10}), but never for the purpose of obtaining polynomial factor speedups.} An $r$-{\em division}~\cite{F87} of a planar graph $G$ is a decomposition of $G$ into $\Theta(n/r)$ pieces, each of them with $O(r)$ vertices and $O(\sqrt{r})$ boundary vertices (vertices shared with other pieces).
+A useful property in $r$-divisions is when the boundary vertices of each piece lie on a constant number of faces of the piece (called {\em holes}).
+An $O(n\log n)$ (deterministic) algorithm for computing an $r$-division with this property was given in~\cite{FR06} and improved to $O(n)$ in~\cite{KMS13}.
 Unsurprisingly, it turns out that the difficult case for computing the diameter is when the farthest pair of vertices lie in different pieces.

 Consider some source vertex $v_0$ outside of some piece $P$.
 For every boundary vertex $u$ of $P$, let $\wt(u)$ denote the $v_0$-to-$u$ distance in $G$.
 The {\em additively weighted Voronoi diagram} of $P$ with respect to $\wt(\cdot)$ is a partition of the vertices of $P$ into pairwise disjoint sets (Voronoi cells), each associated with a unique boundary vertex (site) $u$.
 The vertices in the cell $\Vor(u)$ of $u$ are all the vertices $v$ of $P$ such that $u$ minimizes the quantity $\wt(u)$ plus the length of the $u$-to-$v$ shortest path inside $P$ (i.e., $u$ is the last boundary vertex of $P$ on the $v_0$-to-$v$ shortest path in $G$).
 The {\em boundary} of a cell $\Vor(u)$ consists of all edges of $P$ that have exactly one endpoint in $\Vor(u)$.
 For example, in a Voronoi diagram of just two sites $u$ and $v$, the boundary of the cell $\Vor(u)$ is a $uv$-cut and is therefore a cycle in the dual graph.
 We call this cycle the $uv$-{\em bisector}.
-The {\em complexity} of a Voronoi diagram is defined as the number of faces of $P$ that contain vertices belonging to more than two Voronoi cells.
+The {\em complexity} of a Voronoi diagram is defined as the number of faces of $P$ that contain vertices belonging to three or more Voronoi cells.
+The complexity of a Voronoi {\em cell} $\Vor(u)$ is the number of faces of $P$ that contain vertices of $\Vor(u)$ and of at least two more Voronoi cells.